lostjared/img2mov/README.md

 	$ ./autogen.sh && ./configure && make

-not if your CPU has more than one core use -j with number of cores will speed up compilation.
+Note: if your CPU has more than one core use -j with number of cores will speed up compilation.
 Example if your CPU has 8 cores

 	$ make -j8